B. R. Ambedkar: Political career

 After the Lahore resolution (1940) of the Muslim League demanding Pakistan, Ambedkar wrote a 400-page tract titled Thoughts on Pakistan, which analysed the concept of "Pakistan" in all its aspects.
 Ambedkar argued that the Hindus should concede Pakistan to the Muslims.
 He proposed that the provincial boundaries of Punjab and Bengal should be redrawn to separate the Muslim and non-Muslim majority parts.
 He thought the Muslims could have no objection to redrawing provincial boundaries.
 If they did, they did not quite "understand the nature of their own demand".
 Scholar Venkat Dhulipala states that Thoughts on Pakistan "rocked Indian politics for a decade".
 It determined the course of dialogue between the Muslim League and the Indian National Congress, paving the way for the Partition of India.

 In his work Who Were the Shudras?, Ambedkar tried to explain the formation of untouchables.
 He saw Shudras and Ati Shudras who form the lowest caste in the ritual hierarchy of the caste system, as separate from Untouchables.
-Ambedkar oversaw the transformation of his political party into the Scheduled Castes Federation, although it performed poorly in the 1946 elections for Constituent Assembly of India.
-Later he was elected into the constituent assembly of Bengal where Muslim League was in power.
+Ambedkar oversaw the transformation of his political party into the Scheduled Castes Federation.
+It did not fare well in the 1946 provincial elections, but in Bengal, it managed to elect Ambedkar to the Constituent Assembly of India by winning support from Congress legislators.

 Jagjivan Ram's wife Indrani Jagjivan Ram wrote in her memoir that Ambedkar persuaded her husband to ask Mahatma Gandhi for his inclusion in Nehru's cabinet in independent India.
 Initially, Jagjivan Ram consulted Vallabhbhai Patel before asking Gandhi to recommend Ambedkar to Nehru for inclusion in cabinet, adding that Ambedkar had "given up his antagonism to Congress and Gandhiji".
 Ambedkar was ultimately included as the law minister of India in the First Nehru ministry after Gandhi recommended his name to Nehru.

+On 27 September 1951, Ambedkar resigned from Nehru's cabinet ministry after Hindu code bill was defeated in parliament.

-Ambedkar contested in the Bombay North first Indian General Election of 1952, but lost to his former assistant and Congress Party candidate Narayan Kajrolkar.
+Ambedkar contested in the Bombay North first Indian General Election of 1952, but lost to his former assistant and Congress Party candidate Narayan Sadoba Kajrolkar.
 Ambedkar became a member of Rajya Sabha, probably an appointed member.
 He tried to enter Lok Sabha again in the by-election of 1954 from Bhandara, but he placed third (the Congress Party won).
 By the time of the second general election in 1957, Ambedkar had died.

 Ambedkar also criticised Islamic practice in South Asia.
 While justifying the Partition of India, he condemned child marriage and the mistreatment of women in Muslim society.

-Drafting of India's Constitution
+India's Constitution

 Upon India's independence on 15 August 1947, the new prime minister Jawaharlal Nehru invited Ambedkar to serve as the Dominion of India's Law Minister; two weeks later, he was appointed Chairman of the Drafting Committee of the Constitution for the future Republic of India.